tompittson/katacoda-scenarios/kubernetes-interaction/intro.md

-In this scenario, you will look at the common ways that you can interact with Kubernetes and more specifically the Kubernetes API.
+In this scenario, you will look at the common ways that you can interact with Kubernetes and the Kubernetes API.